-Uganda is strategically located in the heart of African continent and for long time, Uganda is uplifted in terms of tourism due to her rich culture.
+Uganda is strategically located in the heart of the African continent and for a long time, Uganda is uplifted in terms of tourism due to its rich culture.
 Uganda is endowed with many tribes with a variety of different indigenous languages.

-In south western Uganda, there are the Batwa and Bambuti Pygmies, these are the most entertaining centre and locally known as the keepers of the forest.
-The batwa and Bambuti pygmies are hunter and fruit gatherers for most of their life time and stay in their forests for long.
+In southwestern Uganda, there are the Batwa and Bambuti Pygmies, these are the most entertaining centre and locally known as the keepers of the forest.
+The Batwa and Bambuti pygmies are hunter and fruit gatherers for most of their life and stay in their forests for a long.

-According to Buganda tribe, a man could marry more than one wife and the more wives the man had, the high prestige and more children are expected to be born.
+According to the Buganda tribe, a man could marry more than one wife and the more wives the man had, the high prestige and the more children are expected to be born.

 Children in Buganda are a sign of blessings and a source of human labour, security and prestige among others.

 Buganda being the centre of the country, it hosts other tribes who move from their motherland to settle for jobs, better facilities among others.

 The eastern region is another diverse area comprised of a number of different tribal groups including; Bagisu, Basamia/Bagwe, Basoga, Bagwere, Iteso, Japadhola, and the Sebei among others.
 Apart from other groups, the Basoga present a distinctive kingship in eastern Uganda with their King locally known as Kyabazinga.
 Busoga region is gifted by nature as the source of the River Nile is found in the region.
 Among other tourist attractions include; the Bujagali falls, the amazing relief and so on.

 There is mountain Elgon which is surrounded by the Bagishu who are indigenous to the region.
 Circumcision among the Gishu is a major aspect as it introduced a person from boyhood to manhood.
 The event is compulsory for every male person and whoever tries to dodge circumcision is considered a coward and is isolated.